kesera2/aceprite-importer/docs/guide/installation.md

 ### "Aseprite not found" Error

 If you get this error:
+1. Check the **Status** indicator in Add-on preferences
-1. Check that Aseprite is installed
+2. If the status shows "not found", verify that Aseprite is installed
-2. Verify the path in Add-on preferences is correct
+3. Check the expected locations listed in the preferences panel
-3. On macOS/Linux, ensure the executable has proper permissions
+4. On macOS/Linux, ensure the executable has proper permissions

 ### Add-on Not Appearing